Who’s who on The Masked Singer? All the latest clues

 In week one, Rockhopper performed “Higher Love” by Steve Winwood.

-The biggest clues we know so far about Rockhopper are that they are a big entertainer, they are related to the circus, they might have an American accent, and they have the ability to jump.
-They also “made headlines by being the first” and there have been mentions of the “greatest show”.
+We learned that Rockhopper is a big entertainer, they are related to the circus, they might have an American accent, and they have the ability to jump.
+They also “made headlines by being the first” and there were mentions of the “greatest show”.

 After an impressive rendition of Amy Winehouse’s “Love is a Losing Game”, the judges were convinced that Rockhopper was a singer, while their accent seemed to hint at them being Scandinavian.
 McCall thought it was Zara Larsson, while Gilligan went for Robyn.